International Coastal Cleanup

 Participate in a Solo Beach Cleanup!

-Most of our beach cleanups remain suspended due to restrictions on group events and proximity to others, however, you can still participate in International Coastal Cleanup Month by doing your own Solo Beach Cleanup.
+If you cant make it to a Surfrider beach cleanup, you can still participate in International Coastal Cleanup Day by doing your own Solo Beach Cleanup.

 Show us how you're keeping your beaches, parks, and neighborhoods clean by posting a photo on Instagram and tagging @surfrider #SoloBeachCleanup